Wedding photography tutorials

 - simplifying composition with a fast telephoto zoom (Aluanda & Clarence)

 - video light for the romantic portraits of the bride & groom (Julia & Louis)

 - flash photography: how far can you bounce your flash?
 (Megan)

-- photography technique: wedding portraits on the beach (Sarah & Antonio)
+- Off-camera flash for wedding portraits on the beach (Sarah & Antonio)

 - using video lights for outdoor night-time portrait photography (Lindsay & Chris)

 - looking at the available light (no gazebos!)